menu

 Demographics

-The education level of Maybrook citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.45% of adults 25 and older in Maybrook have a college degree.
+In terms of college education, Maybrook is nearly on par with the US average for all cities of 21.84%: 18.45% of adults 25 and older in Maybrook have a bachelor's degree or advanced degree.

 The per capita income in Maybrook in 2022 was $44,685, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $178,740 for a family of four.
 However, Maybrook contains both very wealthy and poor people as well.